 Debbie is married to Glenn and has two daughters: Christina is married to Dustin Martin and Trista is married to Terry Hurst.
 There are five grandchildren: Jude, Clara, Carter, Flynn and Sawyer.

 Marsha enjoys traveling, sunshine, learning new things, and sitting her sand chair in the beach surf while reading a good book, usually some type of mystery.
-One of her ultimate joys in life has been the privilege to be Mom to two amazing daughters, one homegrown and one adopted from foster care.
+One of her ultimate joys in life has been the privilege to be Mom to two amazing daughters.

 As Facilities Manager, John oversees the day-to-day upkeep, repairs, and maintenance of all church buildings, grounds, and equipment to provide a safe, clean and inviting environment for all the facilities.
 John brings over 35 years of experience as a self-employed building contractor.